NGWPC/autoeval-jobs/interfaces/interfaces.md

 From inside the agreement-dev container would run:

 ```
-python agreement.py --benchmark_path /path/to/multipoint --candidate_path /path/to/multipoint --agreement_path /path/to/agreement/ --clip_geoms /path/to/clipdictionary --fim_type extent
+python agreement.py --benchmark_path /path/to/multipoint --candidate_path /path/to/raster --agreement_path /path/to/agreement/ --clip_geoms /path/to/clipdictionary --fim_type extent
 ```

 This example lists all possible arguments.
 See yaml files for optional vs required arguments.

 ### Description
 Creates an agreement multipoint geometry showing where a FIM raster and a set of HWM points associated with an event spatially concur.
 The job works with depth or extent rasters with the assumption that a given HWM survey will the attributes required to produce an agreement map.
-The output is in EPSG:5070.
 The agreement geometry will be the same HWM point geometry with attributes indicating agreement between the HWM points and the raster being compared.

 ### Arguments